JAPANESE POTATO SALAD

 Additional toppings

-Once you’ve created your potato salad, adding dry toppings such as dried onions or katsuobushi (dried skipjack tuna) can add a nice extra crunch to the dish.
+Once you’ve created your potato salad, adding dry toppings such as dried fried onions or sprinkles of katsuobushi (dried bonito tuna) can add a nice extra crunch and smoky hit to the dish.

 Keep it consistent